According to a recent study by Mercer, 33% of the employees have already planned to quit their jobs within the next 12 months.

 - Do not wait for someone to spot your talent and rather demonstrate them yourselves.

-- Its not your manager’s responsibility to manage your personal life, learn to manage your time and responsibilities.
+It is not your manager’s responsibility to manage your personal life, learn to manage your time and responsibilities.

 - Do not burn out or work overtime for an organization that does not invest in you or value your time.

 - Do not continue working a job if you’re unhappy doing it.
-Remember that you are working for an organization that will replace you within a week if you die and then act as if nothing ever happened.
+Remember that you are working for an organization that will replace you within a week if you die and then acts as if nothing ever happened.
 Find another way to make money which is fulfilling at the same time.

 - And if you are working a job you hate, then it is on you.
 Do not blame others, especially your family for it.
 It’s not their fault end of the day.
-You do have responsibilities but its okay to earn a little less and do a job that makes you happy rather than work unhappily, pay bills and die.

 - No one might have told this to you what I’m about to tell you and that is, it’s okay to earn less and live a fulfilled life.
 Be rest assured that when you believe in what you’re doing then you will excel and earn efficiently.
 By doing this you also will be setting an example for your children.
 They get to see you working the job that you love and please remember, your children follow your footsteps.
 They will be doing what you do.